yeojz/otplib/README.md

 #### Adding Base32

-If you're using Google Authenticator, you'll need a base32 module for encoding and decoding your secrets.
+If you're using `Google Authenticator`, you'll need a base32 module for encoding and decoding your secrets.

 Currently, there are a few [Base32 Plugins][docs-plugins-base32] supported.